-The AX50 supported the 160 MHz channel width well in my testing and my 2×2 Wi-Fi 6 clients could connect to it at 2.4 Gbps at a close range with ease.
+The AX50 proved to support the 160 MHz channel width in my testing.
+My 2×2 Wi-Fi 6 clients could connect to it at 2.4 Gbps at a close range with ease.
 However, considering it has no multi-gig port, the fastest rate one can get from it caps at 1 Gbps according to my testing method.

 And that was indeed the case.
-On the 5GHz band, my 2×2 Wi-Fi 6 and high-end Wi-Fi clients got the sustained speeds ranging from some 660 Mbps to 840 Mbps.
+On the 5GHz band, my 2×2 Wi-Fi 6 and high-end Wi-Fi clients got sustained speeds ranging from 660 Mbps to 840 Mbps.

-When I move the test clients to some 40 feet (12 m) away, they now averaged between 490 Mbps to 840 Mbps.
-And yes, as shown, on the charts, the router’s Wi-Fi 6 speed remained almost the same as the long-range.
-That was likely because the connection’s speed was limited by the router’s 1 Gbps port.
+When I moved the test clients to some 40 feet (12 m) away, they now averaged between 490 Mbps to 840 Mbps.
+And yes, as shown on the charts, the router’s Wi-Fi 6 speed remained almost the same as the long-range.
+That was likely because the router’s 1 Gbps port limited the connection’s speed.

 On the 2.4 GHz band, the AX50’s performance was even more impressive.
 It was among the fastest I’ve seen.
 However, this was likely because there was less interference in the vicinity during my testing, for some reason.
 For years, this band has been fluctuating quite wildly in my tests.

 The AX50 proved to be reliable, passing my three-day stress test with no issue.
 It has about the same range as the AX3000 and can handle some 1800 ft² (170 m²) of typical residential settings with good Wi-Fi signals.
 The way Wi-Fi works, your mileage will vary.